l-vamsi-krishna/myBlogBackup/cl9wuwni1000y09lah48p8sru.md

 - Adding comments.
 - Adding Work log (Time Spent).
 - Attaching a file.
-- Creating Fisheye + Cruicible Reviews (Uses a different base URL)
+- Creating Fisheye + Crucible Reviews (Uses a different base URL)

 You can explore more on Jira APIs in the below links.